Plantation complexes in the Southern United States: Kitchen yard

 The washhouse is where clothes, tablecloths, and bed-covers were cleaned and ironed.
 It also sometimes had living quarters for the laundrywoman.
 Cleaning laundry in this period was labor-intensive for the domestic slaves that performed it.
 It required various gadgets to accomplish the task.
 The wash boiler was a cast iron or copper cauldron in which clothes or other fabrics and soapy water were heated over an open fire.
-The wash-stick was a wooden stick with a handle at its uppermost part and four to five prongs at its base.
-It was simultaneously pounded up and down and rotated in the washing tub to aerate the wash solution and loosen any dirt.
-The items would then be vigorously rubbed on a corrugated wash board until clean.
-By the 1850s, they would have been passed through a mangle.
+A wash-stick (a wooden stick with a handle at its uppermost part and four to five prongs at its base) was simultaneously pounded up and down and rotated in the washing tub to aerate the wash solution and loosen dirt.
+The items would then be vigorously rubbed on a corrugated washboard until clean.
+By the 1850s, laundry was passed through a mangle.
 Prior to that time, wringing out the items was done by hand.
 The items would then be ready to be hung out to dry or, in inclement weather, placed on a drying rack.
 Ironing would have been done with a metal flat iron, often heated in the fireplace, and various other devices.